April 4, 2018 - May 25, 2018 | Gompertz Theatre

 WORLD PREMIERE.
 Allisyn Davis, an American reporter for The New York Times, heads to Pakistan to cover the honor killing of a young woman.
 Through a series of cultural collisions, candid interviews, and dangerous encounters, she learns the details of this event, and faces her own demons and judgments.
 One culture mirrors the other, asking questions about forgiveness, self-worth, and justice.

-Honor Killing contains use of explicit language, sexual content, frank discussion of violence against women, and current worldview political discourse.
+Honor Killing by Sarah Bierstock contains use of explicit language, sexual content, frank discussion of violence against women, and current worldview political discourse.
 Suitable for mature audiences.

 Director | Richard Hopkins

 Scenic Designers | Isabel and Moriah Curley-Clay

 Lighting Designer | Thom Beaulieu

 Video & Projection Design | Rocco DiSanti

 Sound Designer | Thom Korp